 How Can Premature Delivery Be Delayed Through Treatment?

 The primary goal of the treatment of preterm labor is to delay the delivery as long as possible.
-The more the baby remains in the uterus, more the chances of the baby to survive lessening the risk of its health.
-Delaying the delivery also helps to transfer the mother to a hospital offering facility like NICU (neonatal intensive care unit) for caring premature baby.
+The more the baby remains in the uterus, the more the chances of the baby to survive to lessen the risk of its health.
+Delaying the delivery also helps to transfer the mother to a hospital offering facility like NICU (neonatal intensive care unit) for caring premature babies.
 The treatment involves:

 - Medicines to stop contraction and relax uterine muscle